 If life is challenging, I remind myself that:

 “This too shall pass.”

-Acupuncture, Herbal Medicine, Creative Visualisation, Reflexology, Dr Bach Flower Essences, Emotional Freedom Technique and my SAD lamp have also aided in healing my insomnia.
+Acupuncture, Herbal Medicine, Creative Visualisation, Reflexology, Dr Bach Flower Essences, and Emotional Freedom Technique have all helped me in healing my insomnia.

 Book Trailer: https://youtu.be/r5GCjaetgZk